palinakolas/portfolio/portfolio/works/mobile-operator-app.md

   you get access to invoices, payment information, PUK codes, support, etc.

 ---
-Project role UX and UI Designer Date December 2017
+Project role: UX and UI Designer
+Date: December 2017

 Business POV — How can we extend the life of customers with Halebop through the app?
 Customer POV — How might we show existing customers they are as valued as new customers?

-Process
+### Process

 1\.
 Problem
 SHARE IDEA/PROBLEM
 Bring to the team a new idea/problem to be solved.